 The Road has Been Far from Smooth

 Now, for a little fess’in-up . . . the first circle teams chartered at this company struggled big time.
 Why?
-Earlier in this article I outlined some of issues faced by the company.
-One of the big issues that is being addressed concurrently, is supplementary training for managers and supervisors on the skills they need to master in order to properly support and lead their circle teams.
+Earlier in this article, I outlined some of the issues faced by the company.
+One of the big issues that are being addressed concurrently, is supplementary training for managers and supervisors on the skills they need to master in order to properly support and lead their circle teams.
 This supplementary training has focused on team building and empowerment, conflict management, individual and team styles assessment, and high performing work team training.

 Even with these specific measures, we took the time to bring in the managers and supervisors and ask them what else they needed to know in order to be effective in supporting circle teams in the future in a fully effective way.
 This led to some Q & A documentation that has been published to help align everyone in this company.
 In the limited space of this month’s Lean Culture, here are some of the initial questions and answers.